yamineesh-k/cve_prediction_timeseries/README.md

 Project Structure:

-data/: Contains the NVD data files used for training and evaluation. notebooks/: Includes Jupyter Notebooks with detailed code walkthroughs and results. models/: Stores trained model files for future use. images/: Includes the Data Visualizations generated from the project.
+data/: Contains the NVD data files used for training and evaluation.

+notebooks/: Includes Jupyter Notebooks with detailed code walkthroughs and results.

+images/: Includes the Data Visualizations generated from the project.

 README.md (this file): Provides an overview of the project and its contents.

 Dependencies: